Ventilating your home during winter? This is how you do it!

 Why ventilate your house during winter?

 During the winter months, everyone wants to be warm and cosy, so the windows are closed and the heating is turned on.
 Nice and warm, but not very healthy.
 Without realising it, you are producing all kinds of waste in your home.
-Over time, the indoor air contains a lot of moisture, carbon monoxide and other harmful substances.
+Over time, the indoor air contains a lot of moisture, carbon dioxide and other harmful substances.
 Cooking and smoking are well-known examples, but washing, showering, sweating and even breathing produce litres of water vapour every day.
 Do you have pets?
 Then moisture levels are often even higher.

 A polluted and damp environment is ideal for fungi and can lead to health problems such as headaches, sleep problems, allergies and respiratory complaints.
 It is therefore important to replace polluted and damp indoor air with fresh outdoor air, especially if it is not possible to open windows or grilles.
 Proper ventilation brings in fresh air and removes waste and moisture.